 - More heavily discounted: Has been on the market for longer (launched in September 2009).

-Arguments in favor of the Panasonic Lumix DMC-G2:
+Advantages of the Panasonic Lumix DMC-G2:

 - Broader imaging potential: Can capture not only stills but also 720/30p video.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.7") for image review and settings control.